LedgerHQ/app-exchange/protocol.md

 # Protocol to speak with EXCHANGE application

-Communication is done through a serie of request-response exchanges (APDU / RAPDU).
+Communication is done through a series of request-response exchanges (APDU / RAPDU).

 ## Request: